• Skip to primary navigation

 This dessert actually turns out like sweet rice cake once they're prepared.
 Another one that is easy to prepare.

-Sweet glutinous rice balls with sweet drizzle.
+Sweet glutinous rice balls Indonesian dessert with sweet drizzle.

 10 Layer Cake Recipe